Pennsylvania General Assembly

-The Pennsylvania General Assembly is the legislature of the U.S. commonwealth of Pennsylvania.
+The Pennsylvania General Assembly is the state legislature of the Commonwealth of Pennsylvania.
+It is a bicameral body consisting of an upper house, the Pennsylvania State Senate, with 50 members, and a lower house, the Pennsylvania House of Representatives, with 203 members.
 The legislature convenes in the State Capitol building in Harrisburg.

-In colonial times (1682–1776), the legislature was known as the Pennsylvania Provincial Assembly and was unicameral.
+During colonial times (1682–1776), the legislature was known as the Pennsylvania Provincial Assembly and was unicameral.
 Since the Constitution of 1776, the legislature has been known as the General Assembly.
 The General Assembly became a bicameral legislature in 1791.